jellyfin-archive/jellyfin-docs/general/clients/codec-support.md

 #### Burned-in

 Open subtitles (also known as burned-in subtitles) are subtitles that have been permanently placed in the video and cannot be turned off.
-Open subtitles are the most common type of subtitles, where the subtitles are part of a seperate stream or file and can be toggled on or off.
+Open subtitles are the most common type of subtitles, where the subtitles are part of the video stream and cannot be toggled on or off.

 #### SDH and Closed Captioning